preston/hsp-marketplace-documentation/hsp-project/docs/ballots/HL7_HSP_R2_STU1_2019SEP/api.md

 The Licenses under which a given Product is made available for Entitlement.

 ### Builds (/products/{productId}/builds)
-Defines the reference to a specific versioned image of a given Product.
+Defines the reference to a specific version of the image of a given Product.
 Images must be hosted such that the Marketplace and its Users have read-only network access, at minimum.

 ### Dependencies (/products/{productId}/builds/{buildId}/dependencies)
 A Build Dependency is a runtime requirement of a given Product.